Rail strikes over (for now): what happens next?

 “We’re going to fight for what we’re going to achieve, and we’re going to make anyone who stands in the way get out of the way.”

-Mick Whelan, the train drivers’ leader, calls the Rail Delivery Group negotiators “corrupt, immoral, disgusting”.
+Mick Whelan, the train drivers’ leader, calls the rail firms “corrupt, immoral, disgusting”.

 He tweeted about the pay offer: “It seems to contain many things we have already rejected and said were red lines so deliberate sabotage for PR purposes you have to wonder?”

+Mr Whelan told members: “We will press our case for a realistic offer – the offer that you deserve after not having an increase since 2019.”

-Passengers can expect to be caught up in what is looking increasingly like an ideological struggle for some time to come, while the need for £4,000 per minute of taxpayers’ cash on top of the usual subsidies shows no sign of reducing.
+Passengers may be caught up in what is looking increasingly like an ideological struggle for some time to come, while the need for £4,000 per minute of taxpayers’ cash on top of the usual subsidies shows no sign of reducing.

 Join our commenting forum